pineunity/tacker/doc/source/devref/monitor-api.rst

 -------------

-Tacker monitoring framework provides the NFV operators and VNF vendors to write a pluggable driver that monitors the various status coditions of the VNF entities it deploys and manages.
+Tacker monitoring framework provides the NFV operators and VNF vendors to write a pluggable driver that monitors the various status conditions of the VNF entities it deploys and manages.

 How to write a new monitor driver